masaharutennis/xARPES/README.md

 Repository for the code xARPES &ndash; extraction from angle resolved photoemission spectra.

-This preliminary release can only be used to fit a Fermi edge.
-The complete functionality will be made available soon.

 # Installation

 xARPES can be installed with `pip`: